Pittsburgh Bankers

 The Pittsburgh Bankers were one of the earliest professional ice hockey clubs.
 The club was based in Pittsburgh, Pennsylvania and was a member of the Western Pennsylvania Hockey League, the first league to openly hire hockey players, from 1899–1904 and 1907–1909.
 The team played all of its games at Duquesne Garden, and was involved in the first known trade of professional hockey players.

 History

 Origins

-In October of 1899, the Western Pennsylvania Hockey League, which had comprised only three teams in its previous season of 1898–99, took applications for a fourth member for the upcoming 1899–1900 season.
+In October 1899, the Western Pennsylvania Hockey League, which had comprised only three teams in its previous season of 1898–99, took applications for a fourth member for the upcoming 1899–1900 season.
 Applicants included Carnegie Athletic Club of Braddock, Homestead Library & Athletic Club, Keystone Bicycle Club, and the Bankers' Association of Pittsburgh.
 The team representing the Bankers' Association won admission and on November 28, 1899 played its first league game.

 First title: 1902

 In 1902, the Bankers signed Hod Stuart to a professional contract; this was disputed between the Bankers and the Pittsburgh Victorias, who also claimed him.
 Eventually the Bankers won the dispute and kept Stuart, who was considered, in certain hockey circles, to be the “greatest hockey player in the world."
 Hod was offered a salary of US$15–20 per week, plus steady income from a day job in Pittsburgh.
 Stuart scored seven goals and had eight assists and was named the best cover-point in the league in 1903.
 The Bankers claimed their first WPHL title that season and faced off against the Portage Lakes Hockey Club, located in Houghton, Michigan, for the title of top professional team in the United States.
 The winner of that series is unclear since Portage Lakes would win two of the four games and tie a third and the Bankers claimed the edge in total goals, 11–6.
 Another of the era's stars, Charlie Liffiton, joined the Bankers in 1902 to help the club win its first title.
 Over his two seasons with the club, Liffiton reportedly scored three goals in four playoff matches.